 Don't try to move forward without a lawyer.

-The federal government only joins about 150 whistleblower cases a year, and if you do not present a well-framed legal and factual case, there is very little chance the government will consider your case over the myriad other cases before them that are well-presented, well-documented, and legally-cogent.
-After reviewing over 1,000 successful whistleblower cases filed under the False Claims Act, we could not find a single case that was won without help of a private lawyer.
+The federal government only joins about 150 whistleblower cases a year.
+If you do not present a well-framed legal and factual case, there is very little chance the government will consider your case over the myriad other cases before them that are well-presented, well-documented, and legally-cogent.
+After reviewing over 1,000 successful whistleblower cases filed under the False Claims Act, we could not find a single case that was won without help from a private lawyer.
 You have one chance to get your case properly filed and presented -- it's best to do it right.

 Don't pay attorney's fees up front.

 You need an attorney who is competent, and who will help you evaluate the calculated risk of filing a False Claims Act case.
 The last thing you want to do is file a losing False Claims Act case that drains you of hundreds of thousands of dollars in legal fees, and which leaves your reputation in tatters.
 By hiring a lawyer under a contingency agreement in which the lawyer is paid out of any future recovery, you are hiring a lawyer with a vested interest in your case's success, and who is unlikely to proceed unless he or she thinks success is likely.
 If no competent False Claims Act attorney will take your case on a contingency basis, you probably do not want to file a False Claims Act case.